 - Attend instructor-led classes that model group work common in graduate programs

-- Choose one online course and seminar related to your academic discipline, and work in study groups with a UBC scholar
+- Be introduced to an optional self-directed online course and work in a seminar related to your academic discipline with a UBC scholar

 - Participate in on-campus networking events and social activities

-- Optional: Study alongside UBC graduate students in a UBC Experimental Medicine graduate course offered by the UBC Department of Medicine
+- Optional: Study alongside UBC graduate students in an online UBC Experimental Medicine graduate course offered by the UBC Faculty of Medicine

 - Optional: Combine IGSPP with the English for Academic Purposes (EAP) program offered by the UBC English Language Institute